InfOmics/EasyCircR/README.md

 ##  Installation from R

-the package relies on several dependencies of libraries and tools that must be installed before proceeding with package installation including:
+The package relies on several dependencies of libraries and tools that must be installed before proceeding with package installation including:

 - R ( >=4.0 )
 - java (suggested: openjdk-11-jre-headless)